Technophobes/german/readme.md

-fortgehen
+fortgehen - to go away
-innehalten
+innehalten - to pause
-umherfahren
+umherfahren - to drive around
-standhalten
+standhalten - to resist
-einhergehen
+einhergehen - to accompany